regnek/ps-css/README.md

 ### Typography

 When setting up your styles, we recommend using a typography scale to size your fonts.
-You can use a tool like [type-scale.com](https://type-scale.com) to create your typographic scale.
+If it helps, you can use a tool like [type-scale.com](https://type-scale.com) to create your typographic scale.

 *Remember to set your font sizes relative to the 8pt grid.*